Free early education for three and four year olds

 30 hours extended entitlement for working parents

-The government has extended the free 15 hours childcare funding for three and four year olds to an additional 15 hours hours for eligible working families.
+The government has extended the free universal 15 hours childcare funding for three and four year olds to an additional 15 hours hours for eligible working families.
 This funding does not apply to children attending reception classes in schools.

 Funding can be available the term after your child has turned three years of age but you must apply the term before you want your child to take up a place.